-This homework must be done in a group of three people.
+This homework must be done in a group; we will continue to use the same groups (of 3 or sometimes 4 people) as for the previous homework.

 See Webcourses and the syllabus for due dates and presentation schedule.

 2 The Assignment